The PSA Blood Test

 Determining the Response to Hormone Therapy or Chemotherapy

 A PSA decline of more than 30 percent within a couple of months of starting chemotherapy provides a strong indication that the treatment is working.
 However, not every treatment, even when it is effective, makes an impact on PSA.
-Two new therapies for Royal—Xofigo and Provenge—clearly prolong life but may show little or no impact on PSA.
+Two therapies for Royal—Xofigo and Provenge—clearly prolong life but may show little or no impact on PSA

 Conclusion